What's the relationship between spiritual, emotional and physical health?

 An introduction to key topics in the history and philosophy of Western science.
 The course explores how scientific ideas (in the past and now) are situated historically and culturally, are informed by worldviews, and shape worldviews.

-There are two courses required for students pursuing a Professional Honours Major in the Health Sciences:
+These courses are required for students pursuing a Professional Honours Major in Health Sciences at Redeemer:

 Applicants from Ontario will be considered for general undergraduate admission based on the following requirements:

 On Wednesday, we had our last Advent Chapel before Christmas🎄Our Student Life Chaplain, Rev. Samuel Kim, spoke on “The Greatest Love of All” based on John 3:16.
 Students, staff and faculty worshipped the Lord through contemporary christian music and Christmas carols.#redeemeruniversity #christianuniversity #chapel ...
 See MoreSee Less